 Our attorneys work together as a team, bringing to bear multiple concentrations for each client, which enables us to achieve superior results for clients on significant matters while being efficient with routine questions.

-Alston & Bird was named “Law Firm of the Year” in Employee Benefits (ERISA) Law—ERISA in 2017 by U.S. News – Best Law Firms for the second time in three years, a distinction given annually to a single outstanding firm in each practice area.
-In 2016 and 2018 the same publication named us the “Law Firm of the Year” in Litigation.
+Alston & Bird was named “Law Firm of the Year” in Litigation – ERISA in 2018 and 2016 by U.S. News – Best Law Firms, a distinction given annually to a single outstanding firm in each practice area.
+In 2017 and 2015, the same publication named us the “Law Firm of the Year” in Employee Benefits (ERISA) Law.
 Alston & Bird’s ERISA Litigation Group has been ranked Tier One in National – Employee Benefits (ERISA) Law by Best Lawyers every year since 2012.
 In addition, Doug Hinson has been selected U.S. News/Best Lawyers Atlanta Lawyer of the Year in Litigation – ERISA in 2018 and 2013.

 Each lawyer in our group focuses his or her practice in one of four areas: tax-qualified retirement and savings plans, executive compensation, health and welfare plans, and ERISA litigation.
 The breadth, depth, and focus of our practice allow us to provide solutions to complex problems quickly and efficiently.